John Hutton (author)

-John Hutton (born 1928) is a British writer of crime and thriller novels.
-He was born in Manchester and educated at Burnage Grammar School and the University of Wales.
-He has been a teacher and a senior lecturer in English.
+John Harwood Hutton (21 November 1928 – 29 June 2022) was a British writer of crime and thriller novels.

+Hutton was born in Manchester on 21 November 1928, and educated at Burnage Grammar School and the University of Wales.
+Based in Llanfairpwllgwyngyll on Anglesey, he was a teacher and a senior lecturer in English.
+He died in Tŷ Mawr, Anglesey on 29 June 2022, at the age of 93.